-The experience for each Level 1 or 2 candidate shall be detailed in the IHCS Experience Logbook for initial application [hereinafter Logbook] (Available on the ACLS Web site).
+The experience for each Level 1 or 2 candidate shall be detailed in the ACLS IHCS Experience Logbook for initial application [hereinafter Logbook] (Available on the ACLS Web site, bottom right of home page, then "Public Forms" under "Resources").

-The purpose of the Logbook is to provide the IHCP with sufficient information to determine the candidate's achievement of specific hydrographic and/or offshore experience criteria, and the candidate's achievement of the requisite degree of hydrographic and/or offshore surveying competence for the certification level sought.
-The candidate is expected to closely follow the IHCS Logbook Instructions (available on the ACLS Web site) when completing the logbook forms.
-In addition, the IHCS Logbook Summary is to be completed and submitted as part of the application.
+The purpose of the Logbook is to provide the ACLS IHCP with sufficient information to determine the candidate's achievement of specific hydrographic and/or offshore experience criteria, and the candidate's achievement of the requisite degree of hydrographic and/or offshore surveying competence for the certification level sought.
+The candidate is expected to closely follow the ACLS IHCS Logbook Instructions (available on the ACLS Web site, bottom right of home page, then "Public Forms" under "Resources") when completing the logbook forms.
+In addition, the ACLS IHCS Logbook Summary is to be completed and submitted as part of the application.